-You invest a lot of time, energy and resources in developing a website.
-However, websites are always a work in progress, which require plenty of time and technical skills to keep it in top shape.
+You invest a lot of time, energy, and resources in developing a website.
+However, websites are always a work in progress, requiring time and technical skills to keep them in top shape.

-Generally, the following things are categorised as WordPress website support:
+Generally, the following things are categorized as WordPress website support:

 - Website customization tasks